The rhino Personality

 Brawny and self-assured, these cantankerous beasts allow nothing to stand in their way.
-Unaccountably mistrustful of strangers, rhino personalities perceive themselves to be gentle and reasonable, but even they acknowledge that their periodic bouts of rage need to be brought under control.
+Unaccountably mistrustful of strangers, rhino personalities perceive themselves to be quite reasonable, but even they must acknowledge that their periodic bouts of rage need to be brought under control.
 O.J.
 Simpson and Mike Tyson are typical rhinos.
 Admired by friends for their physical strength and loyalty, their inability to confront their demons inhibits their personal growth and alienates their public.
-So while rhinos are capable of immense passion, the combination of their insecurity and ardor has the potential to become a steamy romance, a masterful creative expression or a terrible explosion of temper.
+So while rhinos are capable of immense passion, the combination of their insecurity and ardor has the potential to become a steamy romance, a masterful creative expression, or a terrible explosion of temper.

 The Rhino Personality's Defining Characteristics